 You’ll funnel people from your website, social media accounts, and other third-party platforms (like YouTube, forums, and comments) to a landing page.
 This landing page further qualifies followers by sharing details but subtly pushing back on those who aren’t likely responsive.

 You’ll drive people to targeted money pages from your email list because many programs restrict “offline” promotions.
 Technically, email falls under this category.
-Plus, it’s usually easier selling a product when you have more room to share details and media via your site.
+Plus, it’s usually easier to sell a product when you have more room to share details and media via your site.

 3. Coupons & Deals

-Most, reputable affiliate programs offer coupons and deals exclusive to its affiliates.
+Most, reputable affiliate programs offer coupons and deals exclusive to their affiliates.
 These are bonus incentives affiliates may use to boost conversion rates.
 Because who doesn’t love a discount or deal?

 Why coupons work:

-- People regularly search for “X + Coupons” letting you appear in search
+- People regularly search for “X + Coupons” letting you appear in the search

 - It gives you an easy way to update old posts making them relevant again